CovariateAdjustment/BinaryOutcomeTutorial/README.md

     - Choose a directory for cloning the repo.

-5. R Studio will open the project once it is cloned: Run `1_install_required_packages.r`: This will install packages from R and CRAN.
+5. R Studio will open the project once it is cloned: Run `0_install_required_packages.r`: This will install packages from R and CRAN.

-After these steps are complete, open `binary_outcome_tutorial_walkthrough.Rmd`: This R Markdown report provides a step-by-step example of materials in the slides.
+After these steps are complete, open `Covariate_Adjustment_Handout_Binary`: This R Markdown report provides a step-by-step example of materials in the slides.

 ------------------------------------------------------------------------

-## Code in Repository
+## Content in Repository

+### Data

+1.  \`Simulated_MISTIE_III_v1.2.csv” - A spreadsheet of the data used in the example
+2.  `sim_MIII_MRS.Rdata` - Materials used in handouts and slides
+3.  `sim_MIII_MRS_fixed.Rdata` - Cached results used in handouts and
+    slides

 ### Helper Functions

-1.  `g_computation.R` contains `analysis_g_computation()`, which can be
-    used to produce point estimates as well as a standard errors (SE) and confidence interval (CI).
-SE and CI can be computed using the nonparametric bootstrap.
-SE and CI is available for some estimands using influence functions.

-2.  `boot_p_value.R` contains `boot_p_value()` which can take a `boot`
+1.  `boot_p_value.R` contains `boot_p_value()` which can take a `boot`
-    object produced by `boot::boot()` and calculate a p-value by finding the smallest confidence level at which the CI no longer contains the null value.
+    object produced by `boot::boot()` and calculate a p-value by finding the smallest confidence level $\alpha$ at which the null hypothesis is rejected (i.e. the CI no longer contains the null value of the parameter).

-### Rmarkdown Report
+### Covariate Adjustment

+- `Covariate_Adjustment_Slides_Binary` contains the slides used in short courses
-- `binary_outcome_tutorial_walkthrough.Rmd` shows a reproducible report
-  that walks through all of the examples in the presentation.
+- `Covariate_Adjustment_Handout_Binary` shows a reproducible report that walks through all of the code examples in the slides.

+### Additional Code

+In order to reduce compiling/computing time due to the bootstrap, results are computed and cached.
+This code is available for users to see how the example data and results were created.